renpy/renpy/sphinx/source/screen_special.rst

 ::

     screen choice:

-        # TODO
+        vbox:
+            ypos .25
+            spacing 5

+            # Create one textbutton per label, action pair.
+            for label, action in items:
+                textbutton label:
+                    action action
+                    xmargin 50
+                    xfill True

 Input
 -----

 The ``input`` screen is used to display :func:`renpy.input`.
-It is not given any parameters, but is given one special id:
+It is given one
+parameter:

+`prompt`
+    The prompt text supplied to renpy.input.

+It is expected to declare a displayable with the following id:

 "input"
     An input displayable, which must exist.
 This is given all the